MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 #### Avoid welcome message spamming

 * **Channel message by bot**.
 Don't spam users by creating separate new chat posts.
 Create a single thread post with replies in the same thread.
 * **Personal chat by bot**.
-Don't send multiple messages.Send one message with complete information.
+Don't send multiple messages.
+Send one message with complete information.

 #### Notification-only bot welcome messages